myokit/myokit/README.md

 ## Install

-To install Myokit, run
+To install Myokit, using PyQt5 for Myokit's GUI components, run:

     pip install myokit[pyqt]

-to install the PyQt5-based version, or
+to use PySide2 instead, run:

     pip install myokit[pyside]

-to install the version based on PySide2.

-If you're not planning to use the IDE (for example to run simulations on a server), you can simply install with
+If you're not planning to use the GUI components (for example to run simulations on a server), you can simply install with

     pip install myokit

-On linux and windows, start menu icons can then be added by running
+On Linux and Windows, start menu icons can be added by running

     python -m myokit icons

-To run single-cell simulations, [CVODE](https://computation.llnl.gov/projects/sundials/sundials-software) must be installed (Windows binaries are included in the pip install).
+To run single-cell simulations, [CVODE](https://computation.llnl.gov/projects/sundials/sundials-software) must be installed (but Windows users can skip this step, as binaries are included in the pip install).
 In addition, Myokit needs a working C/C++ compiler to be present on the system.

 Existing Myokit installations can be upgraded using